d2l-ai/d2l-en/chapter_preface/preface.md

 <!--If you are short on time or you only want to learn only
 about the most basic concepts and techniques of deep learning, it is sufficient to read the first section only.-->
-* The next four chapters focus on modern deep learning techniques.
+* The next five chapters focus on modern deep learning techniques.
 :numref:`chapter_computation`
 describes the various key components of deep learning calculations and lays the groundwork for the later implementation of more complex models.